-The Deerfield Fine Arts Commission has installed three new murals by Deerfield High School students Kath Fillman, Maddi Turner and Charlotte Larson.
-Two of the murals are on the east wall of the AT&T building in the Village Center and one is located inside the lower level of the Jewett Park Community Center.
+The Deerfield Fine Arts Commission has installed two new murals by Deerfield High School students Lauren Colwell and Kamilija Intaite.
+Two of the murals are on the east wall of the AT&T building in the Village Center.

 Working with the Fine Arts Commission, Deerfield High School Art Teacher Mike Moran held a mural contest and used it as a way to teach students about public art.
-This year, students were asked for their pieces to be inspired by nature, sustainability and ecology.
-The Fine Arts Commission reviewed the top 21 designs and then six finalists presented their mural concepts to the Commission.
+This year, one of the murals is dedicated to the DHS Class of 2020.

 The murals will be on display for one year and will be replaced by other student art.
 AT&T donated the use of their walls.